Ray0907/ddia_note/README.md

     - Monotonic sequence
     - Availability
 - Byzantine generals problem

   - a condition of a computer system, particularly distributed computing systems, where components may fail and there is imperfect information on whether a component has failed.
 The term takes its name from an allegory, the "Byzantine generals problem",[2] developed to describe a situation in which, in order to avoid catastrophic failure of the system, the system's actors must agree on a concerted strategy, but some of these actors are unreliable.

+- Atomic broadcast

+  - a broadcast where all correct processes in a system of multiple processes receive the same set of messages in the same order; that is, the same sequence of messages.[1][2]
+The broadcast is termed "atomic" because it either eventually completes correctly at all participants, or all participants abort without side effects.
+Atomic broadcasts are an important distributed computing primitive.

+- Two-phase commit protocol

+  - In transaction processing, databases, and computer networking, the two-phase commit protocol (2PC) is a type of atomic commitment protocol (ACP).
+It is a distributed algorithm that coordinates all the processes that participate in a distributed atomic transaction on whether to commit or abort (roll back) the transaction.

+- Three-phase commit protocol
+  - In computer networking and databases, the three-phase commit protocol (3PC) is a distributed algorithm which lets all nodes in a distributed system agree to commit a transaction.
+It is a more failure-resilient refinement of the two-phase commit protocol (2PC).